-2016 is set to be the year of fitness wearables, from Fitbit, Apple, Garmin, Epsom, Jawbone, Nike+, Tomtom, Mio and many more, it seems everyone wants a slice of the action, or should I say your action!
+Fitness trackers and smartwatches are enjoying huge success at the moment.
+With 1 in 3 people set to own one within a few years, it's important you know how to make the most of yours!
+More companies than ever are hopping onto the bandwagon, with giants like Apple, Garmin and even Epson getting involved, it seems everyone wants a slice of the action.
 If you have a tracker wrapped around your wrist, here are some top tips and tricks on how to get the most out of your device.

 1. Wear the watch on your less dominant arm